 SHTOOLS is extremely versatile:

-- Both real and complex spherical harmonics are supported.
+Both real and complex spherical harmonics are supported.

-- One can choose to use or exclude the Condon-Shortley phase factor of (-1)m with the associated Legendre functions.
+One can choose to use or exclude the Condon-Shortley phase factor of (-1)m with the associated Legendre functions.

-- The fortran routines are OpenMP compatible and OpenMP thread-safe.
+The Fortran routines are OpenMP compatible and OpenMP thread-safe.

 The Python components of SHTOOLS can be installed using the Python package manager

 pip install pyshtools

-make fortran-mp # (for OpenMP)
+make fortran make fortran-mp # (for OpenMP)